 Other Admissions Policies

 Due to the strength of Webb’s Early Decision pool as well as Webb’s small size, not all qualified candidates can be accepted in the Early Decision round.
-Typically, Webb admits approximately one third of the class in Early Decision.
-Candidates who the Admissions Committee believes will not be a good fit for Webb’s incoming class are denied in the Early Decision Round.
-Those who are still being considered, are deferred.
-Between three and seven of those deferred from Early Decision will be accepted in Webb’s Regular Decision round.
-If you are deferred, you can always send additional information to the admissions office.
+Typically, Webb admits approximately one third of the class Early Decision.
+Candidates who are not accepted in the Early Decision round but are still being considered are deferred to Webb’s Regular Decision round.
+Typically, between three and seven of those deferred from Early Decision will be accepted in Webb’s Regular Decision round.
+If you are deferred, you can always send additional information to Webb’s Office of Admissions.
 This can include updated grades, updated test scores, accomplishments since submitting the application, an additional letter of recommendation, etc.

 For Waitlisted Applicants

 Due to Webb’s small size and high yield rate, very few students above and beyond the targeted number of incoming students (28) are accepted to Webb.
 Because of this, Webb typically plans on using the waitlist to complete the class.
 In the past three years, between zero and five candidates have been admitted off the waitlist.
 If you are waitlisted, you can always send additional information to the admissions office.
 This can include updated grades, updated test scores, accomplishments since submitting the application, an additional letter of recommendation, etc. However, please note that the Admissions Committee reserves the right to make final decisions on waitlisted applications prior to receiving additional information.
 Materials received after a final decision will not affect that decision.